PrinceOfBorgo/lights-out/README.md

 * *States* and *Objective* labels: the number of possible cell states and the objective state of the current puzzle;
 * *Rows*, *Columns*, *States* and *Objective* values: controls to setup the puzzle grid size, the number of possible cell states and the objective state for the whole grid;
 * *Puzzle* grid: left-clicking on a cell of this grid, the state of the cell (and its neighbours, if in play mode) will be cyclically incremented by one (or decremented if right-clicked).
 The state of the cell is shown both by the color of the cell itself (black through yellow) and a numeric value (`0` through `states - 1`).
 The only exception is for puzzles with only two states in which case no number is shown;
 * *Solution* grid: after pressing the *Solve* button, this grid will show the number of clicks to perform on each cell of the puzzle to get to the objective configuration (i.e. all puzzle cells have state equal to `objective`).
 Not all puzzles are solvable, in this case (or if the solver failed for other causes) the solution grid will be painted in red.
+The solution label will show the time taken by the solver;
 * *Solve* button: press this to run the solver on the puzzle configuration.

 ### **Example**